jordanarechgs/Jordana-Rech-Graciano-dos-Santos/_data/_pages/mylife.md

 layout: page
 ---

-Welcome to the "My Life" section of my website.
-I want to bring more information about my story and hobbies here.
+Hey, welcome to the "My Life" section of my website.
+I'd like to share more information about my story and hobbies here.

-The first thing that I am very proud of is that I am Brazilian!
-I am from the heart of Rio Grande do Sul.
-And if you do not know where it is, don't worry, here is the map!
+The first thing I am very proud of is that I am Brazilian!
+I am from the heart of Rio Grande do Sul, a city called Santa Maria.
+And if you don't know where it is, don't worry—here is the map!

 ![Map of Rio Grande do Sul](https://github.com/jordanarechgs/jordanarechgs.github.io/raw/master/images/riograndedosul.png)